Heather Locklear: Health and legal troubles

-In March 2008, a 9-1-1 call was made by someone who claimed to be Locklear's doctor, who said that Locklear was trying to commit suicide.
+In March 2008, a 911 call was made by someone who claimed to be Locklear's doctor, who said that Locklear was trying to kill herself.
 Emergency responders were dispatched to Locklear's home.
 Her publicist later said that Locklear had never requested any medical assistance, and the Ventura County Sheriff's Department later stated that no further action was taken once they arrived at Locklear's Westlake Village home, as she appeared to be fine.
 They did, however, state that they believed the call was genuine.

 On June 24, 2008, Locklear checked into a medical facility in Arizona for psychological ailments including anxiety and depression, and requested an in-depth evaluation of her medication to receive proper diagnosis and treatment.
 Her agent confirmed Locklear was suffering from anxiety and depression.
 On July 23, 2008, Locklear returned home after four weeks of treatment at the facility.